pedrohcdo/nest-logger-bundle/README.md

 For the LoggerBundle to work correctly, it needs some points to be handled, for that there are two classes that are used to handle requests and errors, they are: `LoggerExceptionFilter` and `LoggerHttpInterceptor`.
 These classes need to be used in the global-scoped filters and interceptors like the example to be work across the whole application. `Remember to provide this filter and interceptor as in the example above in a global module or in the main module of your application.`

-> If you already have a global scope filter or interceptor, follow the [tutorial](#custom-filter-and-interceptor)
+> If you already have a global scope filter or interceptor on your project, follow the [tutorial](#custom-filter-and-interceptor)

 ### Injecting LoggerBundle